Legendgreat/setting-up-albw-ap/README.md

 Azahar has an RPC server that allows the ALBW patch to connect to Archipelago.
 By default, it's turned off and it won't connect.
 To turn it on, simply go to `Azahar > Emulation > Configure > Debug` and `Enable RPC server`.

+### Emulator language

+Changing the emulator language is akin to changing your 3DS language, in that the game itself will mimic the language.
+This is to say that the randomized game only works in English.
+If you have your emulator language set to French or Spanish, the game will not work properly with AP.
+Any other language besides those two will default back to English and work properly, except French and Spanish.

 ### Duplicating your ROM file (optional)

 Azahar does not allow you to use `.3ds` files to play games, only `.cci` files, but we need a `.3ds` file to patch.
 As such, you might find it handy to duplicate your `.3ds` rom (copy > paste), and simply changing the file extension from `.3ds` to `.cci`.
 This works perfectly fine, and will allow Azahar to run the game.